Generic selectors

 Key Takeaways

 • The most peaceful pike cichlid.
-Crenicichla regani is widely considered the gentlest species in a genus known for aggression
+Crenicichla regani is the gentle outlier in a genus known for aggression.
+Community-compatible with appropriately sized fish.

 • True dwarf species.
-Males reach only 3-4 inches (7-10 cm) in aquariums, making it one of the smallest pike cichlids
+Males reach only 3-4 inches (7-10 cm), making it one of the smallest pike cichlids in the hobby.

-• Carnivorous.
-Requires a diet of live and frozen meaty foods; may be reluctant to accept prepared foods
+• Strict carnivore.
+Requires a diet of live and frozen meaty foods.
+Many individuals refuse prepared foods entirely.

 Species Overview